Who I Am

 In April 2020, the Society of Professional Journalists recognized my work as the the third best "News Column" in Colorado, New Mexico, Utah or Wyoming in their annual Top of the Rockies awards.

-In order to break out from my local columns - and because writers write - I've begun to dabble in columns on sports and pop culture (I watch a veritable fuck-load of soccer and television series).
+In order to break out from my local columns - and because writers write - I've begun to dabble in columns on sports and pop culture (I watch a potentially unhealthy amount of soccer and television series).
 My ultimate dream is to be found by Mallory Rubin, Sean Fennessey or that Bill dude and become the Italian Shea Serrano.

 Until then, I'll keep doing my thing, put thoughts to paper and pray people find it interesting enough to keep reading.